Abdokarawia/AI-Powered-YouTube-Video-Analysis-Platform/README.md

 # 🎥 AI-Powered YouTube Video Analysis Platform

-Welcome to the AI-Powered YouTube Video Analysis Platform!
+Welcome to the AI-powered YouTube Video Analysis Platform!
 This project leverages cutting-edge AI technologies to provide detailed, human-like analysis of YouTube videos.
 Our platform is built on a robust Flask-based API and integrates advanced AI models such as Meta-Llama and genAI Gemini to offer a seamless, interactive user experience.

 ## 🚀 Key Features